Bolgheri: Bolgheri DOC

 The current set of DOC regulations for Bolgheri red wines became approved in 1994.
 Before the creation of this DOC, the "Super Tuscans" from the area were typically sold under the simpler designations Vino da tavola or IGT Toscana.

 The appellation rules determine that in Bolgheri Rosso and Bolgheri Rosé, Sangiovese may be utilised only to a degree of 70%, and in excess of this a wine must be classified IGT.
 Cabernet Sauvignon from 10 to 80%, Merlot, up to 80% and other local red varieties, up to 30%.
 Rosso must be aged for 24 months.

 For Bolgheri Bianco, Tuscan Trebbiano from 10 to 70%, Vermentino from 10 to 70%, Sauvignon blanc from 10 to 70% and other local white varieties, up to 30%.

 Two varietal wines are permitted, Sauvignon blanc and Vermentino, of which there must be at least 85% of either grape variety.

 For the appellation's pink Vin Santo, Occhio di Pernice, 50 to 70% Sangiovese, Malvasia from 50 to 70%, and up to 30% of other local red varieties.
 It must be aged for 36 months.

 The sub-zone Sassicaia has its own appellation declaration, with up to 85% of Cabernet Sauvignon and 15% Cabernet Franc.
 Bolgheri Sassicaia must be aged for 26 months.
 It is expected to be upgraded to DOCG status.

 Transport

-Bolgheri counts a minor train station on the Genoa–Pisa–Rome line, located 7 km away and next to Marina di Bibbona.
+Bolgheri counts a minor train station on the Pisa–Rome railway, located 7 km away and next to Marina di Bibbona.
 It is 10 km north of the exit "Donoratico-Castagneto", of the state highway SS1 "Aurelia", a dual carriageway connecting the two sections of the A12 motorway Genoa-Rome.